Q. Why are you doing this?

 Q. Can I reserve a time or a particular kayak.

-A. NO. Everything is first come first serve. except the morning trips when we run lottery at 8AM, if more people show up that we can take.
-We have enough equipment so the waits are never very long except at 72nd Street.
+A. NO. Everything is first come first serve. except the morning trips when we run lottery at 8AM, if more people show up than we can take.
+We have enough equipment for our free kayaking program so the waits are rarely very long.
 We are less busy in the mornings, and when it is cloudy.
 Our peak times are from 12:00PM to 4:00PM on sunny weekends.

 Q. I have my own boat.
 Can I store it at the boathouse?